Gayle Hatch and Karl Molone head 2008 LA. Sports Hall of Fame

 Darryl Hamilton, A Baton Rouge native, was a speedy, left handed hitting outfielder.
 He played his college ball at Nicholls State before going on to 13 major league seasons.

-The LA Sports Hall of Fame which was created in 1958 by the LA Sports Writers Association to honor the state's sports greats.
+The Louisiana Sports Hall of Fame was created in 1958 by the Louisiana Sports Writers Association to honor the state's sports greats.
 Construction on a new museum has begun and is estimated as a 27,000 square foot facility.
-The facility will operate under the LA State Museum System and will utilize cutting-edge technologies while showcasing a wide array of exhibits and memorabilia.
+The facility will operate under the Louisiana State Museum System and will utilize cutting-edge technologies while showcasing a wide array of exhibits and memorabilia.
 The price tag is estimated at 18.5 million.

 Back to main page